Get Outdoors in Seattle This Summer (Updated July 9, 2020)

 The Olympic Sculpture Park is located on the waterfront in downtown Seattle and was created by the Seattle Art Museum back in 2007.
 This 9-acre, free public space offers a number of large art installations as well as access to Puget Sound and the beach at Myrtle Edwards Park.

 We also love spending time at the Hiram Chittenden Ballard Locks & Botanical Garden, especially in the summertime.
 It’s fun to watch the boats coming and going through the historic locks and walk through the lush garden and go under the water to the viewing window for the fish ladder.
 One of our favorite summertime activities is to bring a picnic to enjoy at dinner and watch the sunset in the distance to the west.
+Although the Locks are currently open to boats, the grounds and visitors center remain closed until Phase 3.

 University of Washington’s Arboretum & Japanese Garden is located just a few minutes’ drive southeast of Greenlake Guest House, on the shores of Lake Washington.
 This 200-acre park offers several gardens with extensive plantings and walking trails.
 Its 3.5-acre Japanese garden is a gem within the park and is considered one the oldest and most authentic Japanese Gardens in the United States.
 While currently closed due to the pandemic, the Japanese Garden is normally open March -November and has a small entrance fee.
 We expect it will re-open soon.